 This post may contain affiliate links.
 Please read our disclosure policy.

 These oatmeal cranberry cookies are perfect for when you need a cookie fix!
-They’re crunchy around the edges, incredibly chewy throughout and filled with chocolate chips!
+They’re crisp around the edges, incredibly chewy throughout and filled with white chocolate chips and cranberries!
 Easy and quick to make and a joy to eat!

-This is basically a combination of the classic oatmeal cookies with raisins in them (like the recipe on the back of the Quaker Oats canister) mixed with a classic chocolate chip cookie recipe.
-Deb says the combination of the two reminds her of a Cadbury Fruit & Nut chocolate bar – yes, totally agree!
+This is basically a combination of the classic oatmeal cookies with cranberries in them (like the recipe on the back of the Quaker Oats canister) mixed with a classic chocolate chip cookie recipe.

 How to Make Oatmeal Cranberry Cookies